 Profound.
 Incredibly precious.
 Pretty spectacular.
 Even a skeptic has to admit that it’s worth a shot.
 You just never know whom you’re going to run into on the journey across the galactic superhighway.

-To join the search for extra terrestrial life log onto: http://www.seti.org
+To join the search for extraterrestrial life log onto: https://www.seti.org